karlhulme/jsonotron/readme.md

 Jsonotron enforces seperate fields for `domain`, `system` and `name` on each type.
 This allows documentation to be built with appropriate headers for the key components of the system.
 A single URI could not be unambiguously unpicked.

+The use of namespaces allows different systems to exist.
+This is useful because the standard system (JSS) that defines lots of types that you wouldn't want to define manually on every project.
+However, the namespacing should not be used within a client project, so the codegen tools discard the namespace as much as possible.
+When a name collision exists, the codegen tools should be configured to alias one of the offending types to a new name.

+The ability to share the types among multiple services is particularly useful when it comes to enum values.
+These are often used in multiple services and not having to define them multiple places is a win.

 ## Continuous Deployment